thaddeusdiamond/cardano-nft-vending-machine/README.md

     # CardanoCli is a wrapper around the cardano-cli command (and uses the CARDANO_NODE_SOCKET_PATH env var)
     cardano_cli = CardanoCli(mainnet=True, protocol_params='/path/to/protocol.json')

-    # NftVendingMachine vends NFTs and needs to be called repeatedly so long as the mint period is open
+    # NftVendingMachine vends NFTs and needs to be called repeatedly (with a 25-vend max) so long as the mint period is open
-    nft_vending_machine = NftVendingMachine('addr_payment', '/path/to/payment.skey', 'addr_profit', mint, blockfrost_api, cardano_cli, mainnet=True)
+    nft_vending_machine = NftVendingMachine('addr_payment', '/path/to/payment.skey', 'addr_profit', 25, mint, blockfrost_api, cardano_cli, mainnet=True)

     # The following simple loop carries the state of already-completed UTXOs to avoid double spending errors and uses a do-wait-check loop
     already_completed = set()